Manthee1/searchInDynamicSetsAssigment/README.md

 #### Windows

-If you're on Windows the neccessary libraries are already included in the repository.
+If you're on Windows the necessary libraries are already included in the repository.
 You can just compile the program with `.\build.bat gui [32|64]` or `.\build.bat` if you don't want to use the GUI.

 Make sure you have MingGW(9.2.0) installed and added to your PATH.
 You can download at graphical MinGW installer [here](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/).
 Once you have it installed, just select the base and g++ packages and install them (Installation > Apply Changes).